Kamfiruz

-Kamfiruz (كامفيروز) (Note: Also romanized as Kāmfīrūz; also known as Kāmfīrūz-e Jonūbī) is a city in, and the capital of, Kamfiruz District of Marvdasht County, Fars province, Iran.
+Kamfiruz or Kamfirouzi (Note: Also romanized as Kāmfīrūz; also known as Kāmfīrūz-e Jonūbī) is a city in, and the capital of, Kamfiruz District of Marvdasht County, Fars province, Iran.
 It also serves as the administrative center for Kamfiruz-e Jonubi Rural District.

 History

 South of Kamfiruz and history associated with it, there is another claim, for example at the time of the Persian Achaemenids in the three important political office there is a big state, one of which is south of Kamfiruz today, but it is not south of Kamfiruz Kyvprysh they said.

 Friar Dionysus, while temporary stationed at Shiraz, wrote to the Sacred Congregation in 1640 about Kamfiruz;

 "a district called Kamfiruz, three days' journey from here, where there are said to be 3,000-4,000 men of Circassian race brought here by the late Shah of Persia about 25-26 years ago. (...)"